CAA Guidance for IEP TeamsCalifornia Alternate Assessments for English Language Arts, Mathematics, and Science: Participation Decisions

 The CAAs are assessments for English language arts (reading and writing) and mathematics in grades three through eight and grade eleven.
 They are on-demand assessments of approximately 29 test items that assess approximately 10 to 12 prioritized content targets per grade level, depending on the grade level.
 These content targets were identified for each grade on the basis of learning progressions and alignment with the grade-level CCSS.
 These assessments include multiple-choice, constructed-response, and technology enhanced items.
 Each content target is assessed by items that have been carefully and intentionally designed to assess a range of ability and performance.

-The new CAA for Science test was first piloted in the 2016–17 school year, and is completing a second pilot year in 2017–18.
-All students enrolled in grades five and eight will be administered the pilot test.
+The new CAA for Science test completed its second pilot year in 2017–18 and will begin field testing in January 2019.
+All students enrolled in grades five and eight will be administered the field test.
 All grade twelve students are to take the pilot test; if the student is in grades ten or eleven has finished their last science class, and the LEA elects to administer the assessment at those grade levels, those students may also be assessed.
 Regardless of the grade level in which the test is taken, students will only take the test once in high school.
 This new assessment is aligned with the CA NGSS.
 The Next Generation Science Standards were developed by the States in conjunction with the National Research Council (NRC), the National Science Teachers Association (NSTA), the American Association for the Advancement of Science (AAAS), and other critical partners.
 The CAA for Science represents a new format of assessment for students with the most significant cognitive disabilities.
-Included with the assessment is a science lesson, which the teacher can deliver when it best fits their instructional calendar.
-After the lesson is taught, the teacher then conducts the actual assessment, and collects data on individual student performance.
+Teacher detemine when it best fits their instructional calendar to assess student in a given performance task.
+After the student receives instruction on CA NGSS core content connectors, the teacher then conducts the actual assessment, and collects data on individual student performance.

 English Language Arts and Mathematics